-The guidelines listed below are specifically designed for Tennessee Disability Pathfinder (or “Agency”), a statewide disability information and referral service and support agency for children and adults with disabilities, family members, service providers, and advocates.
+The guidelines listed below are specifically designed for Tennessee Disability Pathfinder (or “Agency”), a statewide disability & community information and referral service and support agency for children and adults with disabilities, family members, service providers, and advocates.

 These guidelines and criteria provide direction and parameters for the type of disability services and support programs qualified for inclusion in, or exclusion from, the Pathfinder database.
 The database also includes limited information on resources such as low-income housing, medical/health clinics, financial assistance, and other social services.